 Guideposts Classic: I'm a Free Man Now

 I was addicted to drugs.
-I thought there was no way out of that darkness—until someone reminded me to lean on my faith.
+I thought there was no way out of that darkness.

 The old man asked, "Are you feeling better now, Johnny?"
 I'd been lying there a long time, staring at the ceiling and fighting off the sickness.
 Now I looked at the old man.
 He looked like he was behind bars.
 But I knew that I was the one behind the bars, only I didn't know where the jail was or how I got there.